 In Extreme Ownership by Jocko Willinks to the Post Mission Briefing where Navy Seals discuss what went right, what went wrong and can we adapt our tactics to be more effectively next time. – Read Extreme Ownership & Lean Management.

-Not every problem can be solved in 15 mins.
+Not every problem can be solved in 15 mins during the morning meeting.
 Perhaps you failed to ship every order that was received online because the shipping process took too long.
 Or that the pick up took place at 2:30 pm but orders come in until 8 pm.
 You might not be able to fix why the shipping process took too long straight away.
 But in today’s workload, or later in the week, you could plan to put an hour slot together with some of the key team members to review the shipping process in more detail and figure out how to improve it.

 What’s key is that everyone engages in this final question of the morning huddle.
 By asking what could we have done better every day, you begin to create a culture of improvement.
 And you might have succeeded the plan perfectly yesterday, but could we have done more, done something different, found new customers or found a new way to do something.
 Everything can be improved — always.

 Obviously, the day should never begin without a new plan, so rather than looking at the past its key to look forward.
 The team needs to agree on today plan and identify in advance anything that might stop today’s plan being achieved